daattali/shinyjs/README.md

 `shinyjs` is available through both CRAN and GitHub:

-To install the CRAN version:
+To install the stable CRAN version:

     install.packages("shinyjs")